SyncfusionExamples/customize-the-header-in-.NET-MAUI-Calendar-/README.md

-# How to customize the header in .NET MAUI Calendar (SfCalendar)
+# How to Customize the Header in the .NET MAUI Calendar (SfCalendar)
 This repository contains a sample to customize the header in the [Syncfusion .NET MAUI Calendar](https://help.syncfusion.com/maui/calendar/getting-started) control.

-Please refer the KB through this link.
+Please refer the KB through this [link](https://www.syncfusion.com/kb/13833/how-to-customize-the-header-in-the-net-maui-calendar-sfcalendar).

 ## Syncfusion controls